 |Above: Utilizing webbing and carabiners, firefighters from RCFD Engine 6 work to extricate a simulated down firefighter during RIT drills this week.|

 |Above: Students and instructors discuss the RIT drill and look for areas in which to improve on.
 The group also discussed items that were performed well.|

-For questions or comment related to this release, please contact RCFD Public Information Officer Jim Bussell at the information provided above.
+For questions or comment related to this post, please contact Lt.
+Jim Bussell, Public Information Officer for the Rapid City Fire Department, at 605-394-4180.